 Radlyn was voted one of Virginia Business Magazine’s Legal Elite in immigration law.

-• Speaker at AILA’s annual conference – this conference was attended by thousands of immigration lawyers across the country and Canada
+- Speaker at AILA’s annual conference – this conference is attended by thousands of immigration lawyers across the country and Canada

 Radlyn was also the featured speaker at the League of Women Voters annual meeting, Hampton Roads Chapter, and appeared on National Public Radio’s Cathy Lewis show.

 Active in community service, Radlyn provides pro bono immigration counsel to members of the U.S. Armed Forces through AILA’s Military Assistance Program.
 Yearly, she also organizes Citizenship Day in Hampton Roads, where local immigration lawyers, USCIS officers and other volunteers assist members of the community in completing their Application for Naturalization free of charge.
 She has offered pro bono assistance as well to the Samaritan House.

 In 1998, Radlyn graduated from Seton Hall University School of Law in Newark, New Jersey and received her undergraduate degree from Old Dominion University, in Norfolk, Virginia, cum laude, in 1994.